Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrophorus chrysodon

 Hygrophorus chrysodon

-[ Basidiomycetes > Agaricales > Tricholomataceae > Hygrophorus . . . ]
+[ Basidiomycota > Agaricales > Hygrophoraceae > Hygrophorus . . . ]

 by Michael Kuo

 When fresh, Hygrophorus chrysodon is a gorgeous white waxy cap delicately decorated with yellow flakes on the cap margin and the stem apex.
-With age, however, the yellow ornamentation can fade, and in rainy conditions the flakes are often washed away--leaving a nondescript whitish mushroom that is difficult to separate from other white species of Hygrophorus (though applying KOH to the flesh would still quickly separate it; see below).
+With age, however, the yellow ornamentation can fade--or, the cap can become more or less yellow overall.
+Applying a drop of KOH to the mushroom's surfaces produces a bright yellow reaction, and this is one of the best ways to identify the species when it is not being picturesque.

 Description:

-Ecology: Mycorrhizal with conifers and rarely with hardwoods (especially on the West Coast); growing alone, scattered, or gregariously; summer and fall (over winter in warmer climates); fairly widely distributed in North America.
+Ecology: Mycorrhizal with conifers (and rarely reported with hardwoods on the West Coast); growing alone, scattered, or gregariously; summer and fall (over winter in warmer climates); widely distributed in North America.
+The illustrated and described collections are from Colorado and California.

-Cap: 3-8 cm; convex when young, becoming broadly convex, broadly bell-shaped, or more or less flat; slimy when fresh; white, overlaid with yellow to golden or orange-yellow granules along the margin; the margin at first inrolled.
+Cap: 1.5-6 cm; convex when young, becoming broadly convex, broadly bell-shaped, or more or less flat; slimy when fresh; white when young and fresh, overlaid with yellow to golden or orange-yellow granules along the margin; becoming yellow overall with age; the margin at first inrolled.

-Gills: Attached to the stem or running down it; distant or nearly so; white; waxy.
+Gills: Broadly attached to the stem or beginning to run down it; close or nearly distant; white; short-gills frequent.

-Stem: 3-10 cm long; up to 2 cm thick; equal above, tapering to base; when fresh sheathed with slime, at least over the lower portion; the apex dotted with granules like those on the cap margin, sometimes aggregated into an imperfect ring zone; whitish overall.
+Stem: 3-10 cm long; 3-12 mm thick; equal above, but tapering to base; when fresh sheathed with slime, at least over the lower portion; the apex dotted with granules like those on the cap margin, sometimes aggregated into an imperfect ring zone; whitish overall.

 Flesh: White; unchanging; soft.